openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ## OTX CLI commands

+Below, all possible otx CLI commands are presented with some general examples of how to run specific functionality.
+We also have [dedicated tutorials](https://openvinotoolkit.github.io/training_extensions/tutorials/index.html) in our documentation with life-practical examples on specific datasets.

 ### Find

 `find` lists model templates and backbones available for the given task.
-Specify task name with `--task` option.
-Use `--backbone BACKBONE` to find backbone from supported frameworks.
+Specify the task name with `--task` option.
+Use `--backbone BACKBONE` to find the backbone from supported frameworks.

 ```bash
 (otx) ...$ otx find --help